rjaychen/rjaychen.github.io/_posts/2025-05-14-diminished-reality.md

 ![Diminished Phone On Window](/assets/img/ug_thesis/phone-1.PNG)
 ![Diminished Phone On Window 2](/assets/img/ug_thesis/phone-4.PNG) In the background you can see the beautiful Duke scenery and how the LaMa model tries to compensate and guess those spaces with deep learning.

+As a side note, I also evaluated the immersiveness of my diminished scenes with VLMs.
+This work is similar to the work I did for [this article](https://ieeexplore.ieee.org/abstract/document/11207679) on using VLMs in mixed reality spaces.

 # Limitations and Future
 - My system has strong reliance on pre-scanned 3D models, which points to future research into real-time object learning and spontaneous photogrammetry to improve usability in uncontrolled environments.